RIAPS/app.IMCP/README.md

 1. **Start Opal**
   `Load` and `Execute` the OPAL-RT microgrid model.
   ![start opal](README_images/rtlab_interface.PNG)
+Note that the purpose of the following tests is to ensure that your testbed is properly configured.
+They are configured here for the OPAL-RT testbed at NCSU.
+If you are using a different testbed the tests will fail and you will need to modify the tests to reflect your configuration, enabling verification that your testbed is properly configured.
 1. **Test modbus connection**
     Run test and check that it passed and output a result (e.g., `result: (6024,)`).
     ```bash